 - Relies on fast and frequent feedback via rapid code implementation

-- UI criteria are included in Definition of Done and User Story acceptance criteria
+- Includes UI criteria in the Definition of Done (see “Scaled Definition of Done” in the Releases article) and User Story acceptance criteria

-UX in Relation to System Design and Testing
+User Experience in Relation to Design and Testing

-In order to enable an effective UX design process and fast and reliable UI implementation, the following design criteria are important:
+In order to enable an effective User Experience design process and fast and reliable UI implementation, the following design criteria are important:

 - Clear separation of UI and application logic

-- Effective organization of UI assets and ease of re-use, extension and modification of styles
+- Effective organization of UI assets and ease of reuse, extension, and style modification

-- Support for collection of usage statistics, UI error logging, feedback mechanism
+- Support for collection of usage statistics, UI error logging, and feedback mechanisms

-Many of the UX guidelines and requirements are directly testable.
-Some can even be automated more simply the other functional tests.
-(For example: a simple test script could check for “use horizontal menus on all screens”, and thereby prevent developers from accidentally diverging from this criteria.)
+Many of the User Experience guidelines and requirements are directly testable.
+Some can be automated more simply than other functional tests.
+(For example: A simple test script could check for “use horizontal menus on all screens” and thereby prevent developers from accidentally diverging from this criteria.)

-Most solutions elements interact with the user in some fashion, so proper UX design is as important (or sometimes even more important) than other aspects of good software system engineering, especially in the larger systems.
-This impacts that the way in which UX Designers collaborate with the rest of the program.
-The following two organizational models are the most common.
+Many system elements interact with the user in some fashion, so proper User Experience design is as important as are the other aspects of good software and system engineering, especially in larger systems and systems of systems.
+The User Experience design of devices (including aesthetics, shape, size, and weight) can be equally important factors.
+This impacts the way in which User Experience designers collaborate with the rest of the program.
+The following organizational models are common.

-In this case, however, it’s highly likely that the central team becomes a bottleneck for the development teams, and worse, the problem gets larger at scale, because there are a larger number of dependencies that must be addressed.
-To mitigate this problem, we’ve seen a hybrid model effectively applied for larger systems, as shown in Figure 2.
+However, it’s likely that the central team will become a bottleneck for the development teams.
+Worse, the problem becomes larger at scale, because there are more dependencies that must be addressed.
+To mitigate this problem, a hybrid model can often be more effectively applied, as shown in Figure 2.

-In the “distributed but governed” model, there is a small, centralized UX design team who provides the basic design standards and preliminary mock-ups for each UI, but the teams have team-based UX implementation experts for the implementation.
-In this case, the UX experts are distributed among the teams, but the centralized authority provides HTML designs, CSS style sheets, brand control, mock-ups, usability guidelines, and other artifacts that provide conceptual integrity of the UX across the entire solution.
-The central team also typically attends iteration and PSI/release demos to see how the overall system design is progressing.
+In the “distributed but governed” model, there is a small, centralized User Experience design team (or individual) who provides the basic design approach and preliminary mock-ups (or prototypes) for each UI, but the teams do the actual implementation.
+In this case, the User Experience implementation skills are distributed among the teams, but the centralized design authority provides wireframes, style sheets, brand control guidance, mock-ups, physical hardware prototypes, usability guidelines, and other artifacts that can help provide conceptual integrity of the User Experience across the entire solution.
+The User Experience design team also typically attends Team Demos and system demos to see how the overall system and solution design are progressing.

 Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
-Addison-Wesley, 2011, chap.
-7.
+Addison-Wesley, 2011, chapter 7.